Corneal injuries

 Most of these injuries are relatively minor, and with the correct treatment will heal without any significant long-term problems.

 Occasionally, however, injuries, especially those from sharp foreign bodies at high speed, may extend into the deeper layers of the eye.
-These penetrating eye injuries are much more serious and potentially may result in loss of vision in that eye.
+These penetrating eye injuries are more serious and may potentially result in loss of vision in that eye.

 Diagnosis